nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Certain app module add-ons shipts with an app module with a constructor define, and SPL Studio is one of them; in 2018, constructors were added to Creator and Track Tool for various purposes.
 After calling the base constructor as described above, SPL app module's constructor (__init__ method that runs when the app module starts) does the following:

-1. Checks whether a supported version of Studio is running, and if not, raises RuntimeError exception, preventing you from using the app module while an unsupported version of Studio is in use (as of add-on 7.0, you need to use Studio 5.00 and later).
+1. Checks whether a supported version of Studio is running, and if not, raises RuntimeError exception, preventing you from using the app module while an unsupported version of Studio is in use (as of add-on 17.04, you need to use Studio 5.10 and later).
 2. Unless silenced by `globalVars.appArgs.minimal` being True, NVDA announces, "Using SPL Studio version 5.01" if Studio 5.01 is in use (of course, NVDA will say 5.10 when Studio 5.10 is in use).
 This is done via ui.message function (part of NVDA Core) which lets you hear spoken messages or read the message on a braille display.
 In reality, ui.message function calls two functions serially (one after the other): speech.speakMessage (speaking something via a synthesizer) and braille.handler.message (brailling messages on a braille display if connected).
 3. Next, add-on settings and related subsystems are initialized by calling splconfig.initialize().
 For add-on 6.x and 7.x, the first four steps are performed by the init (formerly initConfig) function itself, while in 8.0 it is handled by SPLConfig ConfigHub class constructor.
-Add-on 17.10 changes this significantly (see the next section).
+Add-on 17.10 changes this significantly, and in 18.07 and later, some steps are skipped if another STudio app is in use (see the next few sections).
 This is done as follows:
 	1. For add-on 6.x and 7.x, loads a predefined configuration file named userConfigPath/splstudio.ini.
 In add-on 6.0 and later, this is known as "normal profile).
 In add-on 6.x and 7.x, this is done by calling splconfig.unlockConfig() function that handles configuration validation via ConfigObj and Validator, and in 8.0 and later, this is part of SPLConfig constructor.
 In add-on 17.10 and later, this step will not take place if NVDA is told to use an in-memory config, and in 18.07 and later, any SPL app module that opens SPLConfig (splconfig.openConfig) will register its app name to indicate which app is starting.
 	2. For add-on 6.0 and later, loads broadcast profiles from addonDir/profiles folder.
 These are .ini files and are processed just like the normal profile except that global settings are pulled in from the normal profile.
 In add-on 8.0, just like normal profile, this is done when constructing SPLConfig object.
 In add-on 17.10 and later, if the add-on is told to use normal profile only, this step will not occur.
 	3. Each profile is then appended to a record keeper container (splconfig.SPLConfigPool for 6.x and 7.x, splconfig.SPLConfig.profiles in 8.0 and later).
 Then the active profile is set and splconfig.SPLConfig (user configuration map) is set to the first profile in the configuration pool (normal profile; for add-on 5.x and earlier or if only normal profile is to be used (17.10 and later), there is (or will be) just one profile so append step is skipped).